Title: | The n-vector Approach to Geographical Position Calculations using an Ellipsoidal Model of Earth |

 Kenneth Gade A Nonsingular Horizontal Position Representation.
 The Journal of Navigation, Volume 63, Issue 03, pp 395-417, July 2010.

-Find the three angles about new axes in the zyx order from a rotation matrix
+about new axes (intrinsic) in the order z-y-x are

 The signs of the angles are given by the directions of the axes and the right hand rule.